Last Updated: July 26, 2017

 - Aussies are very protective of their homes and will protect the property with extreme fierceness.
 They are also very protective of their human families and make excellent guard dogs.

 - Australian Shepherd dogs can and do live in the city but they need constant stimulation and exercise to be happy.
 They don’t, however, make very good apartment pets.
+(See List of Dogs Not Well Suited to Apartment Living.)

 - Aussies need a strong owner.
 Inexperienced owners will find themselves being dominated by this breed.
 That is a strong characteristic of all herding dogs.
 They assume the dominant role when they are herding and inexperienced owners have often found themselves being herded by their own dog.